tamaraviv/TrendSpotter/README.md

   - **__init__.py** – Marks the directory as a Python package.

 - **agents/**
-  - **Answer_agent.py** – Processes questions about trends and generates answers using collected and processed data.
+  The system uses four specialized agents that collaborate under an orchestrator:

-  - **Data_agent.py** – Stores and manages collected data; serves as a knowledge base for other agents.
+  - **General Agent (general_agent.py)** – Answers broad or generic questions, or provides summary information about trends.
-  - **Input_processing_agent.py** – Handles initial input processing; cleans, filters, and prepares text for NLP analysis.
+  - **Likes Agent (likes_agent.py)** – Analyzes engagement metrics such as likes, shares, and reactions to rank topic popularity.
-  - **Pipeline.py** – Orchestrates the workflow: collection → processing → analysis → answer generation.
+  - **Trend Agent (trend_agent/)** – Detects, processes, and analyzes trending topics, and generates topic-specific answers.
-  - **chatbot.py** – Implements a chat interface to interact with users and provide answers on trending topics.
+  - **Orchestrator Agent (orchestrator_agent.py)** – Routes user queries to the relevant agents, merges their responses, and ensures coherent, unified answers.
  - **__init__.py** – Marks the agents folder as a package.

 - **analyzers/**
   - **trend_detector.py** – Analyzes embeddings and processed data to detect trends and rank their popularity.